 Select Your Bidding Strategy

 Now you need to choose how you want to pay for your campaign.
-Google AdWords provides four options:
+Google Ads provides four options:

 - Maximum CPV (cost-per-view): Costs are based on the number of views and interactions a video received.

 - Maximum CPM (cost-per-mille): You’ll be charged for every thousand impressions your ad receives.